 Did you know more than one million pets in the U.S. have heartworm disease?
-April is National Heartworm Awareness Month, and to shed some light on this serious, potentially fatal disease, we have put together some basic data to keep you informed.
+To shed some light on this serious, potentially fatal disease, we have put together some basic data to keep you informed.

 Let’s take a look at who transmits it and is at most risk, what symptoms to look for, where the disease is most prevalent, when to take action, why it’s vital to consult your veterinarian, and how to best keep your four-legged furchild safe and healthy!

 Heartworms – foot-long worms that live in the heart, lungs, and associated blood vessels of affected pets – are the cause of heartworm disease.
 We most commonly find the disease in dogs, cats, and ferrets, but it also affects other mammals such as wolves, foxes, sea lions, and (very rarely) humans.
 While wild species like the fox and wolf are considered significant carriers since they can live close to urban areas, the more vital component of the transmission of the disease is the mosquito.

 Here’s a closer look at the life cycle of heart worm disease.

 Dogs may not show many or any symptoms in the early stages of heartworm disease.
 As the infection persists or the number of infected worms increases, they often show signs such as: